SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

 To make \newname more broadly accessible, we have made it available within a popular IDE.
 We have initially chosen VSCode since it's widely available, free for students\footnote{\url{https://visualstudio.microsoft.com/students/}}, and well-documented; in the future, we will incorporate \newname into other IDEs.
-The source code for the integration is available in our replication package. \todone{I like the video, but one additional thing could be to hover over the error to show the viewer what current IDE feedback is on each error that synfix fixes.} We invite the reader to view an anonymous video of our demo in the link: \href{https://youtu.be/BoTCaS-BZCo}{https://youtu.be/BoTCaS-BZCo}\footnote{The voice-only narrator is an individual unknown to the software engineering research community, so as to maintain anonymity.}.
+The source code for the integration is available in our replication package. \todone{I like the video, but one additional thing could be to hover over the error to show the viewer what current IDE feedback is on each error that synfix fixes.} A demo video is viewable: \href{https://youtu.be/AR1nd2PJczU}{https://youtu.be/AR1nd2PJczU}.

-In this VSCode integration, we desired fast response times, and wanted to avoid the requirement for a GPU, since many students may not have a GPU.
+In this VSCode integration, we desired fast response times, and wanted to avoid the requirement for a GPU, since many novices may not have a GPU.
 So for the \newname deep learning model, we just used CPU floating point operations; to avoid having to reload the (very large) model for each repair request, we wrapped the \newname model within a ``correction'' server, which services HTTP requests from the IDE.

 The IDE triggers a request to \newname when the user requests a fix suggestion.
-When the \newname is triggered, the VSCode looks for the active text editor and extracts the (erroneous) code content from there.
+When \newname is triggered, VSCode looks for the active text editor and extracts the (erroneous) code content from there.
 After getting the content, VSCode sends an HTTP request to the code correction server.
 Models are pre-loaded in the correction server, so that it can immediately service requests.
-In this server, the code goes through our proposed pipeline presented in Figure~\ref{fig:pipeline}, and the code returns to the editor after finishing all the steps.
+In this server, the code goes through our proposed pipeline presented in Fig.~\ref{fig:pipeline}, and the code returns to the editor after finishing all the steps.
 Now we have two versions of the code, i.e., the buggy code and the corrected version.
-We highlight the difference and present both versions (Figure~\ref{fig:synfix}) to the user and allow him/her to accept or reject the solution.
+We highlight the difference and present both versions to the user and allow them to accept or reject the solution.